hassan-tfive/TFiveMVP/design_guidelines.md

 1. **Workspace Identity:** Color and subtle background texture immediately communicate which space user is in
 2. **Session Focus:** Timer and current activity always prominent, supporting info recedes
 3. **Progress Front-and-Center:** Points, levels, completion states visible but never overwhelming
-4. **T's Presence:** AI companion icon and name consistent across platform, feels like a guide not a robot
+4. **Tairo's Presence:** AI companion icon and name consistent across platform, feels like a guide not a robot